mialkin/docs/frontend/typescript.md

 The `.ts` extension is used fo pure TypeScript files.

-The `.tsx` extension is used for TypeScript files that contain [↑ JSX](https://react.dev/learn/writing-markup-with-jsx).
+The `.tsx` extension is used for TypeScript files that contain *JSX*.

+[↑ JSX](https://react.dev/learn/writing-markup-with-jsx) is a syntax extension for JavaScript that lets you write HTML-like markup inside a JavaScript file.
+Although there are other ways to write components, most React developers prefer the conciseness of JSX, and most codebases use it.